LN-Zap/zap-iOS/Pods/Differ/README.md

 ## Requirements

-Differ requires Swift 4.1 / Xcode 9.3 or later to compile.
+Differ requires Swift 4.2 or 5.0 and Xcode 10.2 or later to compile.

 ## Installation